ONSdigital/generator-ons-javascript-template/generators/app/templates/CONTRIBUTING.md

 ## Code of Conduct

-This project and all its participants are governed by our _[Code of Conduct](TO ADD)_.
+This project and all its participants are governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By taking part, you agree to adhere to this code.

 ## How Can I Contribute?

 ### Reporting Security Issues

-Review our _[Security Policy](TO ADD)_ for details on reporting security vulnerabilities.
+Review our [Security Policy](SECURITY.md) for details on reporting security vulnerabilities.

-### Reporting Bugs _(CHECK THIS AGAIN)_
+### Reporting Bugs *(CHECK THIS AGAIN)*

 If you find a bug, first check the existing issues to see if it has already been reported.
 If it has not, please create a new issue with detailed information and steps to reproduce the problem.

 ### Suggesting Improvements

 We encourage suggestions for new features or improvements.
-Please open an issue to discuss your ideas before beginning any work on them. _(CHECK THIS AGAIN)_
+Please open an issue to discuss your ideas before beginning any work on them. *(CHECK THIS AGAIN)*

 ### Pull Requests